LDSSA/learning-units/units/04-data-visualization/README.md

 - Different plotting libraries in Python

 # Exercise
-Load the file misterius_data.csv and use data visualization to answer the following questions:
+Load the file misterious_data.csv and use data visualization to answer the following questions:

 * How is the distribution of x in general?
 * Are there any outlier in any of the fields?